GithubBirendra/paathshalahub/README.md

 # 📘 Paathshala – Learning Management System (LMS)
 ---

-Paathshala is a MERN stack-based Learning Management System aiming to simplify online education.
+**Paathshala** is a MERN stack-based Learning Management System aiming to simplify online education.
 Instructors can upload and manage courses, while students can learn, track progress — all from one intuitive platform.
----

 ## 📌 Table of Contents